Assassin's Creed IV: Black Flag: Plot

-In 2013, months after Desmond Miles' sacrifice in Assassin's Creed III, samples taken from Desmond's body allow Abstergo Industries to continue exploring his genetic memories with the Animus' newfound cloud computing abilities.
+In 2013, months after Desmond Miles's sacrifice in Assassin's Creed III, samples taken from Desmond's body allow Abstergo Industries to continue exploring his genetic memories with the Animus's newfound cloud computing abilities.
 The unnamed player character is hired by Abstergo Entertainment, a subsidiary of Abstergo, to examine the memories of Desmond's ancestor Edward Kenway, a famous eighteenth-century pirate.
 Ostensibly, this is to gather material for an Animus-powered interactive feature film.
 In reality, Abstergo—the Templars of the present time—are searching for a First Civilization structure known as the Observatory in Edward's memories.

-As Edward, the player unravels a conspiracy between high-ranking Templars within the British and Spanish empire.
-Under the guise of cleaning up piracy in the Caribbean, they have used their positions to locate the Sage—later identified as Bartholomew Roberts (Oliver Milburn)—the only man that can lead them to the Observatory.
+As Edward, the player unravels a conspiracy between high-ranking Templars within the British and Spanish Empires.
+Under the guise of cleaning up piracy in the Caribbean, they have used their positions to locate the Sage—later identified as Bartholomew Roberts (Oliver Milburn)—the only man who can lead them to the Observatory.
 It can monitor anyone anywhere in the world when provided a blood sample, which they intend to use to spy on and blackmail world leaders.
 Edward inadvertently becomes involved when he kills a rogue Assassin, Duncan Walpole.
-Seeing an opportunity for profit, Edward takes Walpole's place at a meeting of Templars in Havana, and meets Woodes Rogers (Shaun Dingwall) and Cuban Governor and Templar Grandmaster Laureano Torres (Conrad Pla).
-His recklessness endangers the Assassin Brotherhood, prompting him to pursue the Sage and the conspirators from the Yucatán Peninsula to Jamaica, eventually catching Roberts on the island of Príncipe off of the West African coast.
+Seeing an opportunity for profit, Edward takes Walpole's place at a meeting of Templars in Havana, and meets Woodes Rogers (Shaun Dingwall) and Cuban Governor and Templar Grand Master Laureano Torres (Conrad Pla).
+His recklessness endangers the Assassin Brotherhood, prompting him to pursue the Sage and the conspirators from the Yucatán Peninsula to Jamaica, eventually catching Roberts on the island of Príncipe off of the Central African coast.

-Meanwhile, a band of notorious pirates—including Blackbeard, Benjamin Hornigold, Mary Read (under the alias "James Kidd") and Charles Vane—dream of a pirate utopia where man is free to live beyond the reach of rulers.
+Meanwhile, a band of notorious pirates—including Blackbeard, Stede Bonnet, Benjamin Hornigold, Mary Read (under the alias "James Kidd"), and Charles Vane—dream of a pirate utopia where man is free to live beyond the reach of rulers.
 With Edward's help, they seize control of Nassau and establish a pirate republic.
 However, poor governance, the lack of an economy, and an outbreak of disease bring the republic close to collapse, with the founders divided.
 Edward attempts to resolve the dispute but is too late to stop the Templars from exploiting the situation, resulting in Blackbeard being killed by the British following his retirement, Hornigold joining the Templars, and Vane going insane after Jack Rackham's mutiny.